Programs for Families and Children

 Forward Focus: A partnering program to help launch teens and young adults: The purpose of this program is to identify and address individual barriers in the attainment of work, educational or other goals.
 SCA will consider partial funding for: GED courses, technical & trade school programs, driver’s education, counseling programs, work-related expenses and some college-associated costs.
 SCA will identify and outreach to persons age 15-24 who have been served by SCA over the years for participation in the program.
 Other applicants must be referred by social workers, guidance counselors or clinicians.

 Scholarship & Awards: The Jane Fuller Purtill Fuller Memorial Scholarship is a needs-based scholarship offered to a graduating Suffield high school senior pursuing a degree in either nursing or social services.
 The James Coggin’s Jr. Community Service Award is given each spring to a graduating Suffield high school senior SCA offers a $1,000 award to a graduating Suffield high school senior who demonstrates selflessness, generosity and concern for the community through their volunteer activities.
-Applicants are required to submit a 500-word essay supporting their selection.
+Community Service Award applicants are required to submit a 500-word essay supporting their selection.